Financial-Times/engineering-progression/docs/documentation.md

 	- `site/_layouts/o-layout-landing.html`: use this layout to render a home page layout.
 This is only really useful with a page that's written as HTML rather than Markdown, as it requires a certain amount of markup.
 See the site home page for an example.
 This extends `site/_layouts/default.html`.

-  - The API endpoints (found under `site/api` if you're developing locally) are generated automatically.
-Any changes to files in here will be overwritten.
-If you need to make changes to the way these files are generated, see `script/build-website-api.js`.

   - The competencies and levels data is generated automatically, so that this data is always pinned at the latest released version on the website.
 Any changes to files in here will be overwritten.
 If you need to make changes to the way these files are generated, see `script/build-website-data.js`.

 ### Building the Site Locally